Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 `completion: @escaping(Result<Address, Error>) -> Void`

-The completion handler to call, passing along the response status and the [Address](#address), if no error occurred.
+The completion handler to call, passing the response status alongside the [GetAddressResponseData](#getaddressresponsedata) which contains the paginated [Address](#address), if no error occurred.

 ### Update Address